Floyd Collins: Death

-On February 11, 1925, tests showed that Collins' light bulb had gone out, meaning there was no way to tell if he was still alive.
+On February 11, 1925, tests showed that Collins's light bulb had gone out, meaning there was no way to tell if he was still alive.
 The 55 ft shaft and subsequent lateral tunnel intersected the cave just above Collins, but when he was finally reached on Monday, February 16, by miner Ed Brenner, he was "cold and apparently dead."
 Having been appointed as members of a coroner's jury, Floyd's friend Johnnie Gerald and a few other of his acquaintances were allowed to go into the lateral tunnel and positively identify the body.
-Dr. William Hazlett and Captain C.E.
-Francis, a National Guard medical officer, were then unsuccessful in an attempt to reach the body, but Brenner went in front of them to the body and was able to follow their examination instructions for the official death declaration to be made.
+Dr. William Hazlett and Captain C. E. Francis, a National Guard medical officer, were then unsuccessful in an attempt to reach the body, but Brenner went in front of them to the body and was able to follow their examination instructions for the official death declaration to be made.
 It was estimated that Collins had been dead for three to five days, with February 13 being the most likely date of death.